ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 ## extractKeyValuePairs

-Extracts key value pairs from any string.
+Extracts key-value pairs from any string.
 The string does not need to be 100% structured in a key value pair format;

 It can contain noise (e.g. log files).
 The key-value pair format to be interpreted should be specified via function arguments.